Kamil Glik: International career

 In June 2018, Glik became part of the Polish squad for the 2018 FIFA World Cup in Russia.
 In May 2021, he was included in the final squad for the postponed UEFA Euro 2020.

 On 10 November 2022, Glik was called up for the 2022 FIFA World Cup in Qatar.
-On 22 November, he played his 100th match for Poland, which was the first game in the World Cup against Mexico.
+On 22 November, he played his 100th match for Poland in their first 2022 World Cup one against Mexico.

 Style of play

-Glik is a tall centre back with great physicality, but also good mobility; his biggest strength is undoubtedly his aerial ability, both in marking and on set pieces in the opposing area.
+Glik is a tall centre-back combining physicality and mobility; his biggest strength is his aerial ability, both in marking and on set pieces in the opposing area.
 He is also known for his leadership on the pitch.

 Personal life

-Glik has two daughters with his wife Marta, whom he had known since elementary school.
+Glik has two daughters with his wife, whom he had known since elementary school.
 In 2013, Italian rapper Willie Peyote, a Torino fan, released a song named "Glik" as a homage to him.